 What should I do if I think I have a STD?

 If you think you or your partner has a STD, you need to be tested as soon as possible so that treatment options can be explored and the spread of infection can be stopped.
-Choices Resource Center provides free testing for chlamydia and gonorrhea, two of the most common bacterial diseases that usually do not express symptoms.
+Choices Resource Center provides free testing and treament for chlamydia along with free testing and referral for treatment for gonorrhea.
+Chlamydia and gonorrhea are two of the most common bacterial diseases that usually do not express symptoms.
 Please call (865) 483-0099 for more information about our free, confidential STD tests or request an appointment today.

 What are STDs?